Sayed Askar Mousavi

-Sayed Askar Mousavi (سید عسکر موسوی) is a writer and novelist from Afghanistan.
+Sayed Askar Mousavi (سید عسکر موسوی) is an anthropologist from Afghanistan.
 He is the author of The Hazaras of Afghanistan published on January 29, 2009, by Cambridge University.

 Sayed Askar Mousavi was born in 1956 in a family belonging to the Sayyid ethnic group in Karte Sakhi area of Kabul, Afghanistan.

 He was educated at the University of East Anglia (BA Development Studies, 1987) and St Antony's College, Oxford (MLitt; Ph.D.).
 Sayed Askar Mousavi was a prominent figure in the "cultural struggle" of the Afghan Mujahideen in Iran during the Soviet occupation.
 He was the main writer and editor of a few publications, including Saaf, and Jawali.